 Though there are times when we have to exhort, even rebuke, one another because we have gotten into excessive sorrow or self-pity, there are, also, times when we just need to listen and let them pour out their hearts.
 Bob Kellemen calls it “soulcare.”

-In chapter 8, another of Job’s friends, Bildad, responds but with the same underlying belief that Job somehow brought this on himself.
-Though not everything he says is wrong, it is his assumption that Job caused his own suffering which was wrong.
-Remember God Himself said Job was, “blameless and upright, and one who feared God and shunned evil” (1.1).
+In chapter 8, another of Job’s friends, Bildad, responds with the same underlying belief that Job somehow brought this on himself.
+Though not everything he says is wrong, it is his assumption that Job caused his own suffering, which was wrong.
+Remember God Himself said Job was, “blameless and upright, and one who feared God and shunned evil” (Job 1.1).

 And there are times when we must lovingly confront one another, even when we understand that the person was also sinned against:

-How do we keep ourselves from ending up in the ditch because of some sin?
+How do we keep ourselves from ending up in the ditch because of some sinful response to another person’s sin?